kataras/build-a-better-web-together/middleware-recovery.md

 [This is a middleware](https://github.com/iris-contrib/middleware/tree/master/recovery).

-Safety recover the server from panic.
+Safely recover the server from a panic.

 ```go
 recovery.New(...*logger.Logger)